RosettaCommons/documentation/rosetta_basics/options/score-options.md

                                            Default='0.0' [Real]
 -score:ramaneighbors                       Uses neighbor-dependent ramachandran maps
                                            Default='false' [Boolean]
+-score:symmetric_gly_tables                Use a symmetric version of the Ramachandran and p_aa_pp tables for glycine
--score:optH_weights                        Name of weights file (without extension .wts) to use
-                                           during optH.
-[String]
--score:optH_patch                          Name of weights file (without extension .wts) to use
+                                           when sampling or scoring.
+Useful for sampling or scoring glycine in the context of a mixed D/L amino acid peptide.
+Default='false' [Boolean] -score:optH_weights                        Name of weights file (without extension .wts) to use during optH.
+[String] -score:optH_patch                          Name of weights file (without extension .wts) to use